 Picking the right 4-season tent is all about compromising between functionality, weight, and price.
 The MSR Remote 2 balances its priorities better than most tents, but is not without stiff competition.
 First, Hilleberg’s Jannu sets the standard for the ideal durable and lightweight two-person double-wall tent.
 Its minimum weight is 6 pounds 2 ounces, which rings in 6 ounces lighter than the Remote 2.
 Further, the Jannu is made with a more durable silicone-coated fly rather than a polyurethane/DWR coating.
 Hilleberg tents are regarded as top-of-the-line, and the price comes with it too: $990 for the Jannu compared to $800 for the Remote 2.
 If you're looking for the strongest tent and willing to pay the price while sacrificing some room—the Jannu is roughly the same size but with less head room and only a single 12.9-square-foot vestibule—the Hilleberg Jannu is likely your tent of choice.

-For more strength but also more weight, the bombproof The North Face Mountain 25 and Mountain Hardwear Trango 2 are worth considering.
-The Trango is the clear winner in floor area at 40 square feet, although the Mountain 25 and Remote are no slouch at 32.5 square feet vs. 33 square feet, respectively.
-The MSR tent has the tallest peak height and by far the largest vestibule space, but all three tents are well suited for expeditions and waiting out a storm.
-However, the Trango 2 and Mountain 25 weigh approximately 2 pounds more, sport beefier overlapping pole structures, tougher floors, and more ventilation options for overall sturdier and more comfortable designs.
-If cost is important, it’s hard to beat the $589 price of the Mountain 25 and $650 Trango, but the weight difference of the Remote makes it much easier to haul for long distances.
+For more strength but also more weight, the bombproof The North Face Mountain 25 is worth considering.
+Both tents have similar floor area at 32.5 square feet for the TNF and 33 square feet for the MSR.
+The MSR tent has the tallest peak height and by far the larger vestibule space (22 vs 11 square feet), and weighs a full two pounds less.
+However, the Mountain 25’s extra weight is good for something: it sports a beefier overlapping pole structure, tougher floor, and more ventilation options for an overall sturdier and more comfortable design.
+If cost is important, it’s hard to beat the $589 price of the Mountain 25, but the weight difference of the Remote makes it much easier to haul for long distances.